 sequence (required, int) : The sequence number is incremented by one each time a new list is provided by the STI-PA.
 A 64 bit integer is recommended.

-trustList (required, array of strings): The trustList is represented as a JSON array of root certificate value strings.
-Each string in the array is a base64-encoded (Section 4 of [RFC4648]) DER X.509 root certificate value for an approved STI-CA.
+trustList (required, array of strings): The trustList is represented as a JSON array of root certificate strings.
+Each string in the array is a base64-encoded (Section 4 of [RFC4648]) DER X.509 root certificate for an approved STI-CA.

 extensions (optional, string)